Yushi5058/dotfiles/readme.md

 - Add scripts to automate packages installation.
 - Add package.txt regrouping all pacman and AUR packages.
-- Move to arch linux, to build my dotfiles on a fresh install without the default Endeavour OS configuration.
+- Add and encrypt SSH and GPG key files.
+- Add nitrogen or a way to randomize wallpapers on the screen and lockscreen.